This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Monitor optimization, onboarding, architecture for triggers to estimate new resources

-• Work with FinOps and Product personas to create meaningful estimating scenarios in each case where they are called for
+• Work with FinOps Core and Allied Personas like FinOps Practitioners, Product, and Sustainability to create meaningful estimating scenarios in each case where they are called for

 • Work to understand the various estimating scenarios I should consider in each case